klaxit/open-carpooling-service-specification/README.md

 ### `carpool-api-refined-en.yml`

-A new proposition compatible with (Vianavigo Carpool API specification)[https://doc.vianavigo.com/api-carpool/], but modified according to 5 years feedbacks in production.
+A new proposition compatible with (Vianavigo Carpool API specification)[https://doc.vianavigo.com/api-carpool/], but modified according to 5 years feedbacks in production, with up to 2M driver journeys search queries a day (for Klaxit alone).

 With these changes that must be discussed :
 - add a mandatory `passengerPickupDate` as it's the one date the requesting passenger cares about.